warestack/platform/README.md

 When creating a PR, make sure to attach appropriate labels.
 This helps in categorizing and reviewing PRs efficiently:

-- `web-framework`: For seeds related to web frameworks.
+- `frontend`: For seeds related to frontend frameworks.
 - `backend`: For backend-specific seeds.
-- `database`: For seeds with a specific database focus.
+- `data-processing`: For seeds focused on data processing techniques and tools.
+- `ml/ai`: For seeds related to artificial intelligence and machine learning technologies.
 - ... (you can extend this list based on the categories of seeds you anticipate)

 ## What Makes a Good Seed?